 There are as much as 10 metro lines in Barcelona, but still the metro underground map is not very complicated!
 All lines interconnect in several points, and generally, connections between metro lines are very well indicated.

-For bus transportation, the city of Barcelona is progressively changing its system and it is making it more simple, dividing buses between vertical lines (indicated with a V on their number), horizontal lines (indicated with an H on their numbers) and diagonal lines (indicated with a D on their numbers).
-So for example, you will find buses that connect upper parts of Barcelona with the beach, like V17 bus.
+For bus transportation, the city of Barcelona is progressively changing its system and it is making it more simple, dividing buses between vertical lines (indicated with a V on their number), horizontal lines (indicated with an H on their numbers), and diagonal lines (indicated with a D on their numbers).
+So for example, you will find buses that connect the upper parts of Barcelona with the beach, like the V17 bus.
 The directions like horizontal and diagonal are indicated like H12 or D20, for example.

 Taxis can be expensive depending on the time and the journey you want to do, but for short distances they can be very helpful.
 Uber is not operating in Barcelona, and there is a private company offering similar services called Cabify, but you will have to wait at least 15 minutes to get on of their taxis.